AlishaMehtaNEU/BillingApplication/README.md

    ```

 ## CI/CD
-- Currenlt using Cirle CI tools to run pr_check in config.yml on each PR raised from fork master branch to orag master and build_deploy on every merge to master.
+- Currenlty using Cirle CI tools to run pr_check in config.yml on each PR raised from fork master branch to organization master and build_deploy on every merge to master.